a-t-richard/a-t-richard.github.io/content/_index.md

 on clinical decision support systems, their applications, impacts and limitations.

-Today, I am still working with the HCL as Project Manager, on projects including Artificial Intelligence.
+Today, I am still working with the HCL as Research Engineer, at the _Centre pour l’Innovation en Cancérologie de Lyon (CICLY)_, on projects including Artificial Intelligence.

-I’m currently interested in Machine Learning in sensible contexts, such as the Healthcare context, and in Ethics of Algorithms (even if Multi-agent systems keep a special place in my heart and if the Ant Colony Optimization algorithm stays my favorite algorithm).
+I’m currently interested in Artificial Intelligence development and application in Healthcare contexts, such as: Natural Language Processing of medical reports, Computer Vision on CT Scans, and analyses of clinical data in general.
+But I’m also interested in connected subjects such: as Patient Privacy in AI, Ethics of the Algorithms, eXplainable AI, and more recently AI Environmental Sustainability.